As car thefts spike, many thieves slip through U.S. border unchecked

 "We're contracted with the government to take the containers, strip the containers, take everything out of them before we can do our exams," said Panzarino.

-On the Tuesday morning CBS News visited, Panzarino hit the jackpot: a container that held a Maserati, BMW and Ford SUV – all stolen.
+On the Tuesday morning Now News visited, Panzarino hit the jackpot: a container that held a Maserati, BMW, and Ford SUV – all stolen.
 Several mattresses were used as padding around the vehicles to keep them from being damaged in transit.

 "This is a nice hit," he said.